-Good Recruitment for Older Workers: A guide for employers
+Good Recruitment for Older Workers: A new toolkit

 Many older workers feel they are at a disadvantage in applying for jobs because of their age.
 We want to eliminate bias in recruitment processes so that more people aged 50 and over can remain in work and employers can benefit from their skills and experience.